afsc-assessments/ebswp_2023/doc/EBSpollock.md

 with substantial consistency over time (Fig. \ref{fig:bts_age}).
 Pollock above 40 cm in length generally appear to be fully selected and in some years many 1-year olds occur on or near the bottom (with modal lengths around 10--19 cm).
-Age 2 or 3 pollock (lengths around 20--29 cm and 30--39 cm, respectively) are relatively rare in this survey presumably because they are more pelagic as juveniles.
+Generally speaking, age 2 or 3 pollock (lengths around 20--29 cm and 30--39 cm, respectively) are relatively rare in this survey because they tend to be more pelagic as juveniles.
+In 2021, the relative abundance of these size ranges was more apparent and this was unusual compared to the other years (Fig. \ref{fig:bts_lenfreq}).

 Observed fluctuations in survey estimates may be attributed to a variety of sources including unaccounted-for variability in natural mortality, survey catchability, and migrations.
 As an example, some strong year classes appear in the surveys over several ages (e.g., the 1989 year class) while